OVERTON BLACK ARROWS

 Outdoor 252s

-A ‘252’ round entails shooting 36 arrows at a full size face at distances 20, 30, 40, 50, 60, 80 and 100yards using imperial scoring.
+A ‘252’ round entails shooting 36 arrows at a full size face (122cm) at distances 20, 30, 40, 50, 60, 80 and 100yards using imperial scoring (9 for yellow, 7 for red, 5 for blue, 3 for black, 1 for white).
 252 is 7 x 36, meaning that on average, your arrow groups are within the red ring.
-In practice, different bow styles score different totals.
+In practice, different bow styles are required to score slightly different totals.

 Indoor (and outdoor) Portsmouth & Outdoor Frostbite Challenges

 During the indoor season club members generally shoot Portsmouth rounds; 60 arrows onto a 60cm target at 20 yards using metric scoring.
 Record all your scores and see how you improve over time.
-Remember it's not about achieving similar scores shot by long standing members at the club.
-It's more about being able to see how your own progression is coming along.
+Remember it's not about trying to beat the scores shot by long standing members at the club.
+It's more about how your own progression is coming along.
 But, if you are nearing the scores of the long standing members at the club, it's always fun to let them know you're hot on their heels.

-During the same time as the Portsmouth Challenge, there is usually a 'Frostbite Challenge' which is run in the same way, but you shoot a Frostbite round; 36arrows onto an 80cm target at 30metres using metric scoring.
-Submit your baseline and best score in month one, then your best score each month to see how you get on improving your scores.
-At the end of the indoor season the person with the most points, will win the challenge and get to keep the trophy for the rest of the year, returning it at the end of the indoor season to be awarded to the next winner at the clubs' AGM, typically in May.
+During the same time as the Portsmouth Challenge, there is usually a 'Frostbite Challenge' which is run in the same way, shooting Frostbite rounds; 36arrows onto an 80cm target at 30metres using metric scoring.
+Submit your scores in month one, then your best score each month to see how you get on improving your scores.
+At the end of the indoor season the person with the most points, will win the challenge and get to keep the trophy for the rest of the year, returning it towards the end of the indoor season to be awarded to the next winner at the clubs' AGM, typically in May.

 Get a scoring app